B3) Derivation Rules

 Identical result, different path.

-For unambiguous grammars, leftmost and rightmost derivations produce the same result.
+For unambiguous grammars, leftmost and rightmost produce the same result.
 The difference becomes important for parsers and ambiguous grammars.

 With alternative rules, the choice of rule (not just the symbol) affects the result.